"False"

 Fact sheet for partner universities

-Umeå University is a comprehensive university covering research and education in medicine, science and technology, social sciences, arts and humanities, and educational sciences.
-We offer close to 300 courses in English to exchange students and have highly international staff as well as modern facilities, ensuring qualitative education to our incoming students.
+Umeå University is a comprehensive university which offers research and education in medicine, science and technology, social sciences, arts and humanities, and educational sciences.
+We offer exchange students close to 300 courses in English and have many international staff members as well as modern facilities, ensuring high-quality education to our incoming students.

 Fact sheet for Umeå University